druce/AInewsbot/README.md

 **AInewsbot** is an end-to-end pipeline for **AI news gathering → topic clustering → summarization → AI newsletter & podcast creation**

-(potentially other subjects by modifying source URLs and search keywords)
+(potentially other subjects by modifying source URLs and filters / search parameters / prompts)

 - Used to help generate a daily newsletter at https://www.skynetandchill.com/